polterguy/system42/components/common-widgets/uploader/README.md

 Below is an example of how to use it.

 ```
-p5.web.widgets.create-container:foo
+create-widget:foo
   parent:content
   class:col-xs-12
   widgets
     sys42.widgets.uploader
       .onupload

+        /*
-        // Sleeping the current thread, just
+         * Sleeping the current thread, just
-        // to make sure user can see animation.
+         * to make sure the user can actually see its animation.
+         */
         sleep:5000
         sys42.windows.info-tip:File '{0}' uploaded
           :x:/../*/_filename?value